Chalarangelo/30-seconds-of-code/blog_posts/javascript-swap-two-variables.md

 b = tmp;
 ```

 While this approach still works, there are more elegant and less verbose options available to us nowadays.
-For example, JavaScript ES6 introduced destructuring assignments, allowing individual array items to be assigned to variables in a single statement.
+For example, JavaScript ES6 introduced **destructuring assignments**, allowing individual array items to be assigned to variables in a single statement.
 Here's what that looks like:

 ```js
 const [x, y] = [1, 2];